FerretDB/FerretDB/CONTRIBUTING.md

 We have an additional integration testing system in another repository: <https://github.com/FerretDB/dance>.

+#### Observability in tests

+Optionally, for those who prefer [OpenTelemetry tracing approach](https://opentelemetry.io/docs/concepts/signals/traces/), it is possible to use [Jaeger](https://www.jaegertracing.io/) in tests.

+Run `task jaeger` to start all-in-one Jaeger Docker container (the traces will be stored in memory and will be available while the container is running).

+Then run `task test-integration-pg JAEGER_ENDPOINT=http://localhost:14268/api/traces` to run `pg` handler tests with tracing enabled.

+Now you can visit [Jaeger UI](http://localhost:16686/) to see the spans collected from testing.

 ### Code style and conventions

 Above everything else, we value consistency in the source code.